Jaguar XE saloon - Interior & comfort

 Slip into the driver's seat and you'll immediately notice high quality materials, with more attractive wood and plastics adorning the centre console and even a higher grade of leather for the seats.
 Meanwhile, the 'hockey puck' circular gear selector has been ditched in favour of a stubby lever inspired by the one in the Jaguar F-Type.
 This now has a wireless charging pad sat ahead of it, the steering wheel has been redesigned and decluttered, and the door cards look neater too.

-In big news for owners, the often derided infotainment system has also been switched for the Touch Pro Duo system found in the I-Pace.
-This has a 10.2-inch touchscreen for sat nav, media and communications, along with a smaller display below it for functions like climate control.
+In big news for owners, the old infotainment system has also been switched for the latest Pivi Pro system found in the I-Pace.

 There are a few flaws, though: the driver's-side air vent is mounted too low, so it blasts air straight onto your hand, and the sweeping windscreen pillars come a little close to the driver and front passenger's heads.

-Jaguar has revisited its trim levels for the facelifted XE, offering S, SE and HSE that are all available with an R-Dynamic pack.
-The entry-level S gets LED headlights, leather seats and 10-inch Touch Pro infotainment, along with a 125-watt stereo and 18-inch alloy wheels.
-SE adds folding door mirrors, keyless entry, a digital instrument cluster, sat nav and a 360-degree parking view.
+Jaguar has revisited its trim levels for the facelifted XE, offering S, SE and HSE that are all available with an R-Dynamic pack, which comprises special wheels and sportier seats.
+The entry-level S is now the only trim level that’s available without it but either way, the car comes with LED headlights, leather seats and 10-inch Pivi Pro infotainment, along with 18-inch alloy wheels and a driver assistance pack that includes lane-keeping assistance, 3D surround cameras, emergency braking, cruise control and traffic sign recognition.
+SE adds folding door mirrors, keyless entry, a digital instrument cluster, sat nav and blind spot assistance.

 Many of the most popular options are grouped together in packs.
 The Parking Pack is a worthwhile extra, bundling front parking sensors with a 360-degree camera, while the Drive Pack adds blind spot assist and adaptive cruise control.
 Jaguar's Convenience Pack is also likely to be popular, adding a powered boot (that you can open with a wave of your foot), an electrically adjustable steering wheel, keyless entry and extra power sockets for charging mobile devices.